Alex419/AIPersonalPortfolio/data/experience/ResearchTuftsHCILab.md

-# Research Intern at Tufts University Brain Computer Interface (BCI) Lab (June 2022 - September 2022)
+# Research Intern at Tufts University Human Computer Interaction (HCI) Lab (June 2022 - September 2022)

-During my summer internship at the Tufts University BCI Lab in Medford, MA, I contributed to two distinct research projects, gaining hands-on experience with data processing, scientific methodology, and early machine learning applications in a research environment.
+During my summer internship at the Tufts University HCI Lab in Medford, MA, I contributed to two distinct research projects, gaining hands-on experience with data processing, scientific methodology, and early machine learning applications in a research environment.

 ## Key Projects & Contributions

 ### 1. EEG Study: Chess Game Performance & Brain Signals
-This project aimed to explore the correlation between participants' EEG (brain) signals and the quality of their moves in a chess game, contributing to a broader series of studies guiding future BCI research.
+This project aimed to explore the correlation between participants' EEG (brain) signals and the quality of their moves in a chess game, contributing to a broader series of studies guiding future HCI research.
 * **Objective:** To understand how EEG signals relate to cognitive decision-making during a complex task like chess, specifically to predict future good or bad moves.
 * **My Contribution:**
     * **Data Acquisition:** Assisted in running study participants and collecting incoming brain data directly from a **Muse device**.
     * **Machine Learning Application:** Developed and applied **Python-based machine learning code** to analyze the EEG signals and predict the quality of participants' future chess moves.
     * **Research & Analysis:** Conducted significant literature review and scientific paper readings to understand brain data interpretation and experimental methodologies.
-* **Skills Applied:** Data Collection, Brain-Computer Interface (BCI) fundamentals, Machine Learning (predictive modeling), Research Methodology, Scientific Literature Review, Python Programming.
+* **Skills Applied:** Data Collection, Human Computer Interaction (HCI) fundamentals, Machine Learning (predictive modeling), Research Methodology, Scientific Literature Review, Python Programming.

 ### 2. Eye-Tracking Heat Map Overlay for Environmental Policy & Planning (DEPP)
 This collaboration with the Tufts Department of Environmental Policy and Planning (DEPP) focused on identifying areas of interest along campus walking paths through eye-tracking data, with the goal of making these spaces more enjoyable and walkable.